- Best Practices

 Only use initial caps when preceding a name:

-Barack Obama is the president of the United States.
+David Wain Coon is the superintendent/president of the United States.

 Only use full title and full name on first reference.
 Subsequently, use only the last name: